Jewellery remodelling gone mad? No, a practical solution for an engagement ring wearer.

 As anyone who is familiar with some of my blogs will know, I’m not particularly keen on melting down rings to make new ones with engagement ring remodelling.
 Here we were able to make an exception, as basically we took the existing shanks and milled them together, rather than melting them down and starting again.

-I wrote a blog recently on solutions to ensure rings fit, and how to prevent rings spinning.
-We discussed increasing the size of the ring shank (and adding inserts to prevent roll) which our client felt was going to feel too big once the ring was on.
+Heirloom offers several solutions to ensure rings fit, and how to prevent rings spinning, which you can read more about in our Rings for Arthritis section.
+In this case, we discussed increasing the size of the ring shank (and adding inserts to prevent roll) which we felt was going to feel too big once the ring was on.
 Also considered was the option of a hinged ring, which was ruled out because of the complexity and cost.
 So we looked at the band shape itself.
 Our proposal was to create two bands of a more trapezoid shape – which would slide on easily, and then ‘lock into place’.
 While from the side, the design looks a little odd (when we are so conditioned the seeing rings as round), but this is a much more intuitive shape for the hand, as fingers aren’t round!

 Our client was intrigued.
 She isn’t afraid to be different, and so she decided to take this route.